hyperspike/gitea-operator/README.md

 # gitea-operator

-A Kubernetes-Operator to deploy and Manage Gitea
+A Kubernetes-Operator to deploy and Manage [Gitea](https://github.com/go-gitea/gitea)

 ## Description

-deploy a gitea instance and manage users and stuff on it
+deploy a gitea instance and manage users, ssh keys, organizations, organization teams, and repos.

 ## Getting Started